Hands-On: Getting Started with NLP¶

 With our training data ready, let’s build an initial model to predict polarity.

-From the IMDB_train_prepared dataset, enter the Lab and create a new quick model.
+From the IMDB_train_prepared dataset, enter the Lab and create a new visual analysis – AutoML Prediction.

-Choose a prediction task with polarity as the target variable.
+Choose a prediction model with polarity as the target variable.

 Click “Create” and “Train” to begin training models.

 Dataiku DSS, however, throws an error because no input feature is selected!
 Recall that Dataiku DSS rejects text features by default.
 Accordingly, zero features were selected to train the model.